 In this documents, "we", "us", "our", "SEI Canada" and the "Manager" refers to SEI Investments Canada Company.
+References to "you" are directed to the reader as a potential or actual investor in the Funds.

 This simplified prospectus (this "Simplified Prospectus") contains selected important information to help you make an informed investment decision and to help you understand your rights as an investor.